KerriLynne/KerriLynne.github.io/_posts/2020-10-26-rails_helper_guide.markdown

 After working through some labs and lessons, the one thing I learned (quickly) was that a cheat sheet was going to be my friend here.
 There are many commands that you need to know to be able to function in a Rails development environment.
 Below are some basics and tips that I kept at hand to help move me through the process.

-Generators- Generators are used to build out standard features of certain parts of your rails application.
+Generators- generators are used to build out standard features of certain parts of your rails application.
 For all generators, you will type ```rails g``` or ```rails generator``` followed by your command.
 Your commands will differ depending on what you're working on, what you will need and what has already been created.

 Resource generator- a great command to begin with that does alot for you; creates a new model, corresponding database table, controller, and an empty views folder:
 ```
 rails g resource ModelName column_name:datatype column_name2:datatype
 ```

 Migration Generators:
 Creating a migration - used to create just a table and columns/ data types within:
 ```
 rails g migration CreateTable name_of_column:datatype name_of_column2:datatype
 ```

 Adding a column- used to add a new column with a data type to an existing table:
 ```
 rails g migration add_name_of_column_to_table_name name_of_column:datatype
 ```